-\paragraph{TWA for spins -- } The truncated Wigner approximation was originally developed to simulate the many-body dynamics of spins in a discrete phase space \cite{DTWA,zhu-NJP-2019}, termed the discrete truncated Wigner approximation (DTWA) and has been applied to several interaction problems \cite{perlin-PRB-2020,Czischek-QSciT-2018,Khasseh-PRB-2020,sundar2019dtwaBenchmark,kunimi2021dtwaBenchmark,huber-SciPost-2021,huber2021realistic}.
-In DTWA quantum effects are generically taken into account only by sampling of the initial state.
+The truncated Wigner approximation was originally developed to simulate the many-body dynamics of spins in a discrete phase space \cite{DTWA,zhu-NJP-2019}, termed DTWA, and has been applied to several interaction problems \cite{perlin-PRB-2020,Czischek-QSciT-2018,Khasseh-PRB-2020,sundar2019dtwaBenchmark,kunimi2021dtwaBenchmark,huber-SciPost-2021,huber2021realistic}.
+In DTWA quantum effects are taken into account only by sampling of the initial state.
 To increase the precision of the method, extensions and refinements have been proposed \cite{wurtz2018cluster,Czischek-QSciT-2018,huber-SciPost-2021,Singh2021}.
-Furthermore, the discrete method has been embedded into a continuous phase-space approach in \cite{MinkPRR2022,mink2023collective}, allowing a systematic derivation of approximate dynamical equations of motion and the incorporation of reservoir interactions.
-The continuous method was then successfully applied to collective dynamical phenomena in interacting spin systems such as superradiance \cite{mink2023collective,tebbenjohannsPRA2024,Spahn}.
+The discrete method has then been embedded into a continuous phase-space approach in \cite{MinkPRR2022,mink2023collective}, allowing a systematic derivation of approximate equations of motion and the incorporation of reservoir interactions.
+The continuous method was then successfully applied to collective dynamical phenomena in interacting spin systems such as superradiance \cite{mink2023collective,tebbenjohannsPRA2024,spahn2026motioninduceddirectionalitycollectiveemission}.

-The mapping between Hilbert space and phase space is based upon an expansion of all operators $\hat A$ of a system of $N$ spin 1/2 systems onto an (overcomplete) basis of phase-point operators $\hat{\mathbf{\Delta}}(\mathbf{\Omega}) = \prod_{j=1}^N \hat{\Delta}_j(\Omega)$, where every spin is described by two angles $\theta$ and $\phi$
+The mapping between Hilbert space and phase space is based upon an expansion of all operators $\hat A$ of a system of $N$ spin-1/2 systems onto an (overcomplete) basis of phase-point operators $\hat{\mathbf{\Delta}}(\mathbf{\Omega})=\prod_{j=1}^N \hat{\Delta}_j(\Omega)$, where every spin is described by two angles $\theta$ and~$\phi$,